 Moreover

 Conversely, let $(M,ds^{2})$ be a simply connected two-dimensional Riemannian manifold with Gaussian curvature $K \lvertneqq 1$.
-Assume that there exist AVT functions $a^{+}_{r}, 1\leq r\leq m-1,$ and a non-negative function $b_{m}$ that fulfill (4.7).
+Assume that there exist AVT functions $a^{+}_{r}, 1\leq r\leq m-1,$ and a non-negative function $b_{m}$ that fulfill (\ref{supr}).
 If for a given smooth function $K^{\perp}:M\rightarrow \mathbb{R}$ satisfying the inequality $|K^{\perp}|\leq 2^{-m}{b_{m}^{2}},$ the functions

-are AVT and satisfy (4.8), then for any $\theta \in \mathbb{R}$ there exists a minimal surface $f_{\theta}:(M,ds^{2})\rightarrow S^{n}$, with $m=[(n-1)/2]$, whose $a$-invariants are precisely the AVT functions $a^{\pm}_{r}, 1\leq r\leq m,$ with $a_{r}^{-}=0$ for any $0\leq r \leq m-1$.
-Furthermore, $f$ is superconformal and any other minimal immersion of $(M,ds^{2})$ into $S^n$ having the same $a$-invariants is congruent to some $f_{\theta}$.
-Furthermore, if $a_m^+ a_m^- = 0$, then $n$ is even and $f$ is rigid. \end{corollary}
+are AVT and satisfy (\ref{supm}), then for any $\theta \in \mathbb{R}$ there exists a minimal surface $f_{\theta}:(M,ds^{2})\rightarrow \S^{n}$, with $m=[(n-1)/2]$, whose $a$-invariants are precisely the AVT functions $a^{\pm}_{r}, 1\leq r\leq m,$ with $a_{r}^{-}=0$ for any $0\leq r \leq m-1$.
+Furthermore, $f$ is superconformal and any other minimal immersion of $(M,ds^{2})$ into $\S^n$ having the same $a$-invariants is congruent to some $f_{\theta}$.
+Furthermore, if $a_m^- = 0$, then $n$ is even and $f$ is rigid. \end{corollary}

 Miyaoka \cite{M1} determined all superconformal surfaces lying in spheres of odd dimension in terms of solutions of the corresponding affine Toda equations.
 The above corollary gives another characterization of superconformal surfaces in any sphere.
 The class of superminimal surfaces has been investigated by various authors (cf. \cite{B, Cal,Ch,J}).
 As a result, superminimal surfaces are rigid, lie in even dimensional spheres.
-Actually these results follow from Corollary 1.
+These results follow from Corollary \ref{superconformal}.
 Furthermore, Theorems 2 and 3 extend earlier results due to Eschenburg, Tribuzy and Guadalupe \cite{TG,ET0}.

-\begin{proof}[Proof of Theorem 2] The fact that $\rho _{r}, 1\leq r\leq m-1,$ are constant follows immediately from Theorem 1.
+\begin{proof}[Proof of Theorem \ref{main1}] The fact that $\rho _{r}, 1\leq r\leq m-1,$ are constant follows immediately from Theorem \ref{exp}.
 Moreover, (4.1) is a consequence of the definition of $a$-invariants.
 We choose the frame in the normal bundle as in Section 2 and we put